Kabul International Airport: History

 A new $35 million terminal for international flights was inaugurated in November 2008, built with aid from the Japan International Cooperation Agency.
-This terminal has two jetbridges.The then-Afghan President Hamid Karzai attended the inauguration ceremony.
+This terminal has two jetbridges.
+The then-Afghan President Hamid Karzai attended the inauguration ceremony.
 The new terminal was officially opened to international flights in June 2009.
 The existing terminal has been refurbished and used for domestic flights.

-Passenger movements reached 100,000 per year by 2010, or 300 per day.
-In early 2012, the radar system was upgraded to cover Afghanistan's entire air space.

 In October 2014, the National Assembly of Afghanistan proposed naming the airport after former Afghan President Hamid Karzai, a month after his tenure ended, in recognition of his services and contributions to the country's rebuilding.
 This decision was approved by the Cabinet of the new President Ashraf Ghani, which renamed the structure as Hamid Karzai International Airport.

-The North Side Cantonment – Kabul Airport facility was completed and turned over to the United States Armed Forces in October 2008.
-It houses the command facilities for the Afghan Air Force (AAF), and includes housing, administrative, operations, maintenance and recreation facilities.
-The project included two new hangar complexes, a new taxiway and ramps.
-It is the headquarters and main base (1st or 201st Wing) of the Afghan Air Force.
-The first hangar facility was turned over to the AAF in January 2008.
-The second hangar was completed later that year.